Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

 ### Prerequisites
 * An [Azure subscription][azure_sub].
 * An existing Azure Key Vault.
-If you need to create a Azure Key Vault, you can use the Azure Portal or [Azure CLI][azure_cli].
+If you need to create an Azure Key Vault, you can use the Azure Portal or [Azure CLI][azure_cli].

 If you use the Azure CLI, replace `<your-resource-group-name>` and `<your-key-vault-name>` with your own, unique names: